Why are we so reactive?

 We have different styles of reacting based on our adapted patterns of behaviour that we learned when we were young.

-See which of the following options you recognize in yourself or others:
+See which of the following options you recognise in yourself or others:

-When we find ourselves doing any of the above we can check in to see if we have a feeling that we need them to be different to how they are in the moment – this is a great clue!
-When we communicate from our own hurt it is usually laced with a feeling that we would like them to be different.
+When we find ourselves behaving in any of the above ways we can stop, look inwards, and ask ourselves if we expecting the other to be different to how they are in the moment – this is a great clue!
+When we communicate from our own hurt it is usually laced with an expectation that we would like them to be different.
 For example you could feel hurt because your friend forgot your birthday.
-This stops you from being close and connected to them because your hurt says they don’t care for you.
-After checking in with yourself and your friend you could find out that they had heaps going on for them at that time and that they do still care for you.
+This stops you from being close and connected to them because your hurt assumes they don’t care for you.
+After checking in with yourself and your friend you may find out that they had a lot going on for them and they do, in fact, still care for you.

-What would it be like to choose to pause and check in with ourselves and see what it is we are reacting to?
+What would it be like to pause and check in with ourselves in the moment and be very honest about what it is we are reacting to?

 Sometimes we can feel the reaction rising up in us or making us feel tight and contracted and it gets in the way of harmonious communication